-Parts I to XVII are published in electronic format and hard copy in Russian and English.
+Parts I - XVII are published in electronic format in Russian and English.
 In case of discrepancies between the Russian and English versions, the Russian version shall prevail.

-Parts XVIII to XIX are published in English and in electronic format only.
+Parts XVIII - XIX are published in electronic format in English only.

-As compared to the previous edition (2016), the twentieth edition contains the following amendments.
+As compared to the 2018 edition, the present edition contains the following amendments.